marlow75/retropic/README.md

 ### Amiga 500

-4096 colors total, 2 modes usefull for graphics.
+4096 colors total, 4 modes usefull for graphics.

 * none, floyds, apple – first pass dithering, colors of the original picture are replaced by retro machine palette.

-* 320x256 - use 32 colors, palette is result of Kohonen pixel classification.
+* 320x256, 320x512 (lace) - use 32 colors, palette is result of Kohonen pixel classification.
-* 320x256 - use HAM6 coding, 16 color palette as a result of Kohonen classification, best neuron takes all.
+* 320x256, 320x512 (lace) - use HAM6 coding, 16 color palette as a result of Kohonen classification.

 Export to Delux Paint IFF file format.